mrdimka/xe-assignment/README.md

 - unzip needed to unzip the zip bundle to a specific directory
 - supervisor needed to daemonize the application

-Then the script will download the zip bundle from github, unzip it under /opt/awsredrive directory and make AWSRedrive.console file executable
+Then the script will download the zip bundle from github, unzip it under /opt/awsredrive/non-ansible-releases directory and make AWSRedrive.console file executable
 It will then create a configuration file for this application on supervisor.
-Finally it will create config.json file under /opt/awsredrive directory
+It will create config.json file under /opt/awsredrive/non-ansible-releases directory.
+Finally a symbolic link of /opt/awsredrive/non-ansible-releases directory to /opt/awsredrive/current will be created

 When terraform finishes it will print out the IP address of the ec2 instance created.
 You may also get that with executing